-Dr. Mike Mattingly, Assistant Superintendent of Curriculum, Instruction & Staff Development
+Dr. Mike Mattingly, Associate Superintendent of Curriculum, Instruction & Staff Development

 Under his leadership, Denton ISD has strengthened support for teaching staff through leadership development.
 Through his oversight of professional development, the district has expanded its dual language and the International Baccalaureate programs as well as strengthened support for pre-kindergarten and students with special needs.
 A cadre of academic coaches has been added to support grade-level and core content areas with the implementation of standards-based grading driven by a more rigorous curriculum.